department-of-veterans-affairs/vets-website/content/pages/housing/index.md

       title: <b>Life Insurance</b>
       description: Explore your life insurance options, and find out how to apply for and manage your policy as a Servicemember, Veteran, or family member.
 social:
-  - heading: Connect With Us
+  - heading: Connect with Us
     admin: Veterans Benefits Administration
     url: https://www.benefits.va.gov/benefits/
     subsections: